It’s no secret that digital transformation is reshaping the healthcare industry.

 Before diving into how digital transformation impacts the healthcare sector, it might be helpful to recap what digital transformation is in the first place.

 In a nutshell, digital transformation is the process of using digital technologies to create new or different business processes, products, or services.
-This can include anything from automating manual processes to developing new customer-facing applications.
+This can include anything from automating manual processes with RPA to developing new customer-facing applications.

 In other words, digital transformation is about using technology to improve the way we do things in our business.
 And while it’s often thought of in terms of improving efficiency or reducing costs, it can also be about creating new value for customers or improving the quality of care.